 The first time I started washing the dishes, I was 7 years old.
-I owe my aunt for teaching me how to wash the dishes (I was living with her back then).
+I owe my aunt for teaching me how to do it (I was living with her back then).

 For her, “dishwashing” means perfectly clean dishes, yet water and soap are conserved.
 Meticulous, yet straightforward.
 It was a standard I treasured so much.